tal-z/RecyclingMessaging/README.md

 - Create Twitter app
 - Scrape tweets
 - Textblob or VADER
-- Assess negative words for trash-related content, and remove it.
+- Assess words for trash-related content, and remove it.